INDEPENDENT RECONCILIATION and COMPENSATION PROGRAM ("IRCP")

 For Compensation of Certain Individual Claims of Clergy Sexual Abuse of Minors by Clergy of the Diocese of Allentown

-Important Notice: The deadline for submission of all Claims is September 30, 2019.
+Important Notice: The deadline for submitting your Claim is September 30, 2019.

 On November 8, 2018, the Diocese of Allentown, Pennsylvania (the "Diocese") announced the formation of the Independent Reconciliation and Compensation Program (the "IRCP") to compensate victims of clergy sexual abuse of minors by clergy of the Diocese, and/or clergy of a religious order who has worked under contract or by official assignment in the parishes, schools or charitable agencies expressly assigned by the Bishop of the Diocese of Allentown, Pennsylvania.
 The Diocese has retained Kenneth R. Feinberg and Camille Biros, to serve as Administrators of the IRCP and to begin work effective April 23, 2019.
 Read Press Release